Few-shot News Recommendation via Cross-lingual Transfer

 \textbf{Cross Domain Recommendation:} Previous cross domain recommendation models~\cite{ijcai2017-343, hu-yang-2021-trnews} are mainly designed for the cold-start problems, i.e., the user or item is new.
 For bridging the two different domains, they assume the existence of overlapping users or news between two domains.
 Our study is in a realist setting that has no requirement on the existence of overlapping users or news.
 The study of domain adaptation recommendation~\cite{Yu2020a} also doesn't require overlapping users or items.
 However, the adaptation methods require extensive training data in both domains and thus are not applicable for the few-shot scenario where the training samples in the target domain are scarce.

-\textbf{Cross-lingual Transfer and Alignment:} Cross-lingual techniques have promoted various NLP tasks.
+\textbf{Cross-lingual Transfer and Multilingual Pretrained Language Models:} Cross-lingual techniques have promoted various NLP tasks.
 One popular idea is to translate the source language text to the target language.
-Based on the translated source text, the Translation-then-align method \cite{li2021unsupervised, zhang-etal-2021-cross, klinger-cimiano-2015-instance}, Bilingual method \cite{li2021unsupervised, zhang-etal-2021-cross} and many other task-specific cross-lingual methods~\cite{johnson-etal-2019-cross, zhang-etal-2021-cross} have been designed to reduce the language shift between two domains.
+Based on the translated source text, the translation-then-align method \cite{li2021unsupervised, zhang-etal-2021-cross, klinger-cimiano-2015-instance}, Bilingual method \cite{li2021unsupervised, zhang-etal-2021-cross} and many other task-specific cross-lingual methods~\cite{johnson-etal-2019-cross, zhang-etal-2021-cross} have been designed to reduce the language shift between two domains.